 And I have found a really good framework, which is called the RICE framework.
 RICE stands for Reach, Impact, Confidence and Effort, which has been very useful while I'm prioritizing and figuring out what it means to the audience that I'm building for.

-Priya: Let's first start with what's unique about product integrations, right?
-Product integration is unique in a sense that, especially for a product manager, you need to be an expert, not just your product that you're building, but also the partner system or the external system that you're building on top of.
+Let's first start with what's unique about API integrations, right?
+Product integration is unique in a sense that, especially for a product manager, you need to be an expert, not just your product that you're building, but also the partner API or the external system that you're building on top of.
 So that's one of the reasons why it's so important to be more user-centric in terms of designing those product integrations.
 There's always this misconception that integration just mean a data sync and data mapping.
 It's way beyond that.

 It's about how users can seamlessly get their workflow done.
 A user-centric approach simply means establishing the user voice, right from the beginning, when you're ideating a product.
 This simply means listening deeply to user needs, and developing empathy to their pain to help define requirements and design.
 We need to account for and support some of the users existing beliefs, values, and habits that they have incorporated in the years of experience that the user might have using certain products.
 I believe in three major principles as we think about user centric approach: